fl101/awardfares-blog/_posts/2024-03-29-awardfares-vs-seats-aero.md

 sitemap: false
 ---

 Traveling on points and miles is a fantastic way to experience the world, but finding award availability can feel like deciphering ancient scrolls.
 That's where award search tools come in.
-AwardFares is one of the easiest ways to search and find your next free flight using points or miles.
-With a few clicks, you are able to search and gather tons of useful information without logging in to your frequent flyer account or deal with slow award search portals.
-AwardFares modern user interface allows to search availability across multiple frequent flyer programs, setup alerts, lookup seat maps and plan journeys in a few minutes.
+AwardFares is one of the easiest ways to search for your next free flight using points or miles.
+With a few clicks, you can search and gather helpful information without logging in to your frequent flyer account or dealing with slow award search portals.
+AwardFares's modern user interface allows search availability across multiple frequent flyer programs, set up alerts, look at seat maps, and plan journeys in a few minutes.

 In a similar way, [seats.aero](https://seats.aero/) is a web-based search tool specifically designed to help frequent flyers find award availability on various airlines and mileage programs.
 It excels at searching for award seats on long-haul international flights.
-While both platforms have their competitive edges, there are specific differences that are worth mentioning.
+While both platforms have their competitive edges, there are specific differences worth mentioning.

-In this post we have a look at some essential differences between AwardFares and seats.aero.
+In this post we look at some essential differences between AwardFares and seats.aero.

 ### In this post